/

 Malbec’s taste is a reflection of both its heritage and its environment.
 At its core, you can expect dark fruits, violet aromas, moderate tannins, and a plush texture.
 But where it’s grown — from the limestone soils of Cahors to the sunlit slopes of Washington’s Red Mountain — shapes whether it leans rustic, plush, or structured.

 Understanding Malbec is best done through tasting across regions.
 And when you taste Washington’s expressions — like Yakima Valley’s elegance, Red Mountain’s power, and Candy Mountain’s spice — you discover just how versatile and intriguing this grape can be.
+Read more about Malbec Wine in our recent blog post here.

 About the Author